 Earth-orbiting satellites have shown that the upper atmosphere actually expands during the day and contracts at night due to heating and cooling.

-The Earth's magnetic field is generated by currents flowing in Earth's outer core.
-The magnetic poles are always on the move, with the magnetic north pole recently accelerating its northward motion to 24 miles (40 km) annually, likely exiting North America and reaching Siberia in a few decades.
+Earth's magnetic field is generated by currents flowing in Earth's outer core.
+The magnetic poles are always on the move, with the magnetic North Pole recently accelerating its northward motion to 24 miles (40 km) annually, likely exiting North America and reaching Siberia in a few decades.

 Earth's magnetic field is changing in other ways, too — globally, the magnetic field has weakened 10 percent since the 19th century.
 These changes are mild compared to what Earth's magnetic field has done in the past — sometimes the field completely flips, with the north and the south poles swapping places.